 It's just that the compliments of friends and family are not quite enough any more.

-It wants to be an artist.
+You want to be an Artist.

 But with all the stuff on (and off) the internet, how do you figure out who that teacher should be?

 Well, you are not alone with these concerns.

 At the same time there is an old saying that goes, "When the pupil is ready, the teacher will appear."

 For those that are ready, BeginningArtist.com strives to be that teacher.